sasiqwerty/study-sasi-main/study/learn-stuff/phv/training/md files/training-guide/types-adr.md

 ## Types of Adverse Reactions

+### Classification of AE based on Frequency

+- Very Common : more than 10 %
+- Common (frequent) : less than 10% and more than 1%
+- Uncommon ( infrequent) : less than 1% and more than 0.1% (or 1 in a 1000)
+- Rare : less than 0.1% and more than 0.01% (or 1 in 10,000)
+- Very Rare : less than 0.01% ( or 1 in 10,000)

 ### Based on Avoidability

 - Definitely avoidable : The ADR was due to a drug treatment procedure inconsistent with present day knowledge of good medical practice.